dmiau/Personalized-Compass/Compass[transparent]/README.txt

 showTestNumber
 (bool)displaySnapshot: (int) snapshot_id withStudySettings: (testManagerMode) mode
-mode: OFF, CONTROL, COLLECT
+mode: OFF, DEVICESTUDY, OSXSTUDY

 annotation control, programmatically control the pins/labels, and destroy them. smarter annotation management.

-study presentation (especially on the COLLECT machine) calculate everything in mappoint, then convert the measurements to (lat, lon), and calculate latitudeDelta and longitudeDelta.
+study presentation (especially on the OSXSTUDY machine) calculate everything in mappoint, then convert the measurements to (lat, lon), and calculate latitudeDelta and longitudeDelta.